 It is much easier for your team to understand why a tough decision was needed when you have already earned their trust.

 The “why factor” is essential to bringing people on board to follow your ideas.
 Staff may halfheartedly follow decisions they don’t understand but they will never put their heart and soul into them if they don’t understand why they matter or are needed, which is why explaining the need of your decisions is vital.
 Explaining effectively the why of a decision or idea, begins first with identifying the “need”, i.e. the problem your decision or idea is solving.
 This is why values and mission matter in companies as having these well established gives an umbrella to fit your “need” inside of, i.e. if you work in education for example it is simple to identify “need” as almost anything connected to allowing us to educate students more effectively.
-This “why factor” should also include solutions to current issues, i.e. “why” you are proposing a change to a procedure is because we are attending clients too slow and need to improve it but linking it back to shared mission and values will always make it more convincing.
+This “why factor” should also include solutions to current issues, i.e. “why” you are proposing a change to a procedure is because we are attending clients too slowly and need to improve in that area and linking it back to shared mission and values will always make it more convincing.

 Identifying the need behind your decision will enable you to convince people why they are right to believe in your idea.

 People believe in what is seen to be strongly believed in which is why how you present an idea does matter.
 First and foremost you must yourself believe in the need of what you are proposing as if you don’t you will not be convincing.
 This is why, if you were passing on a decision from above or from another department, it is essential that you have first come round to understanding enough why that decision is needed and have found your own way of believing in it.
 Secondly, in most scenarios of selling an idea, passion and energy does matter in convincing people that the idea is not only needed but is the solution to the problems your team is facing.
-Likewise showing your vision for the idea is important, as people will accept short term hardships, when they can visualize the long term benefits.
+Likewise showing your vision for the idea is important, as people will often accept short term hardships, when they can visualize the long term benefits.
 Likewise a presentation of an idea shouldn’t shy away from identifying possible challenges as the only way your team will keep following your idea, is if they trust you and a key component of trust in leadership is outlining clear expectations, both positive and negative ones.
-Most of all your presentation of the idea must convince your team that this idea or decision fits with the shared values and purpose that your team follows as these allows everyone to feel the idea is partly theirs.
+Most of all your presentation of the idea must convince your team that this idea or decision fits with the shared values and purpose that your team follows as this allows everyone to feel the idea is partly theirs.